cardano-foundation/CIPs/CIP-0085/README.md

 That means that, for example, it is legal to use a builtin as a case branch, or an expression which evaluates to a function.
 However, the most typical case will probably be a literal lambda.

-A new Plutus Core minor language version V is added to indicate support for these terms.
+A new Plutus Core minor language version 1.1.0 is added to indicate support for these terms.
 They are illegal before that version.

 #### Costing